ALOHA INSURANCE SERVICES

 Keep your home and belongings dry

-• Inspect hoses, pipes and fittings - Consider replacing hoses to major appliances like washer and dishwasher every five years.
-A typical water hose costs $5-$10
+• Inspect hoses, pipes and fittings.
+Consider replacing hoses to major appliances like the washer and dishwasher every 5 years.
+A typical water hose costs $5-$10.
+Here are other areas to be inspected:

 • Refrigerator ice maker and water dispenser